Decatur County DUI Court Process

 1. Arraignment (First Appearance)

-- When it Happens: Your arraignment is usually scheduled within a few weeks of your arrest.
-The exact date and time will be on your citation or court summons.
+- When it Happens: The arraignment is your first court appearance and typically occurs within a few weeks of your arrest.
+The exact date and time will be on your citation.

 2. Pre-Trial Hearings

-- Plea Negotiations: Your attorney will negotiate with the prosecutor to potentially reduce the charges or penalties.
-This could involve pleading guilty to a lesser offense, such as reckless driving (often called a "wet reckless"), or agreeing to certain conditions in exchange for a more lenient sentence.
+- Plea Negotiations: Your attorney will negotiate with the prosecutor to try to reach a plea agreement.
+This may involve pleading guilty to a lesser charge or receiving a reduced sentence.

 3. Trial (If No Plea Deal)

-- What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were:
+- What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This requires presenting evidence such as:

 First Offense

-- License Suspension: 1 year.
+- License Suspension: Your driver's license will be suspended for one year.
 You may be eligible for a restricted license during this period.

 Second Offense